Artist Statement

 Bio

 I am a multi-medium artist from Watts, California who has dedicated my career to carceral work centered on education, justice, and transformation.
 My experiences programming in carceral institutions, both domestically and internationally, have deeply influenced the development of The Field—an organization I created to leverage the arts as a source of social-political education, healing, and community building.
-One of the core programs of The Field is The Story From Within (TSFW), which uses storytelling as a healing and pensive modality to help reawaken parts of one self that have been silenced by state violence—specifically the violence embedded in education, incarceration, and the criminal legal system.
+One of the core programs of The Field is The Story From Within (TSFW), it uses storytelling as a transformative healing modality to help reawaken parts of one self that have been silenced by state violence—specifically the violence embedded in education, incarceration, and the criminal legal system.

 At the heart of TSFW is the use of creative expression as a method for pedagogical engagement.
 By working with artists, activists, and advocates, we create entry points for discussions around identity, material conditions, community, and other sociopolitical topics that shape the experiences of the students we work with.
 Through engagement with music, reading excerpts, visuals, and other forms of art, students develop the skills to use a variety of artistic mediums for self-expression, self-regulation, and healing.